 As usual, I feel painfully out of step with the culture.
 I feel angry.
 I feel lonely.
 I feel flawed in some deep, irrevocable way because of what I want.
 I grieve for the loss of connection with what I can touch, smell, taste, look at, hear and be held by.

-Yet there was a significant response to last week’s blog, which indicates to me I’m not as alone as I feel.
+Yet there was a significant response to last week’s post, which indicates to me I’m not as alone as I feel.

 It seems to me we’re increasingly distanced from one another, increasingly divided.
-The culture says we’re more connected and have access to more information than ever, and in a manner of speaking, that’s true.
+The culture says we’re more connected and have access to more information than ever, and in a manner of speaking that’s true.
 We’re more technologically connected than ever.
 We’re more connected with word and symbol than ever.
-In fact, our heightened connectivity is creating new languages of emojis, emoticons, like and dislike buttons and shortcut language that accommodates tweets and texts.
+In fact, our heightened connectivity is creating new languages of emojis, emoticons, like and dislike buttons and shortcut language that accommodates the limitations of tweets and texts.

 But words, pictures, profiles and emoticons can lie.
 Language includes communication that only occurs with physical presence.
 Without physical presence, we can’t discern lies from truth.
 Our power is so damaged that we routinely swallow just about everything the culture, media, advertising and our “friends” tells us.